Dave Webster

 David A. Webster Jr. (July 23, 1937 – June 23, 2006) in Atlanta, Texas, was an American professional football player who was a cornerback for two seasons with the American Football League's (AFL) Dallas Texans (1960–1961).
 He was an All-AFL selection in 1961.

-Early years
+Early life

 Webster was the son of David A. Webster Sr. and Eunice (Harper) Webster.
 He lived in Atlanta, Texas, until he was 13 years old, when he moved to Houston with his mother.
 He was educated in the Atlanta Public Schools, Holy Cross Lutheran schools and Jack Yates High School.

 He attended Yates High School in Houston and graduated as the valedictorian of his class.
 He also helped his Yates team to a city championship and a state championship in football as the starting quarterback.

 College career

 After Yates, Webster attended Prairie View A&M University on an academic scholarship, where he played tennis and football for College Football Hall of Fame coach Billy Nicks.

 During his tenure at Prairie View A&M University, Webster led the football team to the 1958 Black college football national championship and won All-SWAC (Southwestern Athletic Conference) honors in 1958 and 1959.
 He was also an All-American quarterback in 1958.
 In 1959, he was co-champion of the SWAC tennis doubles alongside Clifton Johnson.

 During this time in college, he was a member of the Prairie View Panthers Club.